 What is PyQt?

-PyQt is a set of Python v2 and v3 bindings for The Qt Company's Qt application framework and runs on all platforms supported by Qt including Windows, MacOS/X and Linux.
+PyQt is a set of Python v2 and v3 bindings for The Qt Company's Qt application framework and runs on all platforms supported by Qt including Windows, OS X, Linux, iOS and Android.
 PyQt5 supports Qt v5.
 PyQt4 supports Qt v4 and will build against Qt v5.
 The bindings are implemented as a set of Python modules and contain over 1,000 classes.

-The Qt Company have announced that support for Qt v4 will cease at the end of 2015.
+The Qt Company no longer supports Qt v4.
 PyQt5 and Qt v5 are strongly recommended for all new development.

 PyQt is dual licensed on all supported platforms under the GNU GPL v3 and the Riverbank Commercial License.
 Unlike Qt, PyQt is not available under the LGPL.
 You can purchase the commercial version of PyQt here.
 More information about licensing can be found in the License FAQ.

 PyQt does not include a copy of Qt.
 You must obtain a correctly licensed copy of Qt yourself.
-However, a binary Windows installers of the GPL version of both PyQt5 and PyQt4 are provided and this includes a copy of the LGPL version of Qt.
+However, binary wheels of the GPL version of PyQt5 are provided and these include a copy of the LGPL version of Qt.

 A description of the components of PyQt5 can be found in the PyQt5 Reference Guide.